 Possibly the most famous and instantly recognisable of the Middle East countries, though the only one on the African continent.
-History dating back thousands of years and some of the world’s most spectacular and intact buildings make Egypt a must for every family’s travel itinerary.
+With a history dating back thousands of years and some of the world’s most spectacular and intact buildings, Egypt is a must for every family’s travel itinerary.

 Visiting Egypt Important Facts

 |Official Name||Jumhuriyat Misr al-Arabiyah (Arab Republic of Egypt)

 |Leadership||Republic with an elected president

 |Important Dates||7 Jan Coptic Christmas, 23 July Revolution Day & Islamic Holidays

 |Climate||Dry desert to Mediterranean

 |Electrics||220V & Type C/F sockets

 Tourism has been impacted in recent years by ongoing civil issues.
 Many parts of the country have increased caution warnings for travellers.
 You should always check current travel advisories and we recommend having good travel insurance in place if planning a trip to Egypt.

 There are several regions of Egypt that tourists are advised not to travel to at present: